danpopp/maxmind-ip-geolocate-google-maps-with-directions/README.md

 ## Pre-requisites:
   - A Google Maps API key.
-  - A Agreement to MaxMind Terms of Service.
+  - Agreement to the MaxMind Terms of Service.

 ## Installation